End of the year business checklist: 7 tasks to do now

 See what you’ve spent and where your money goes and catch up on bookkeeping.

-Locate, consolidate and record all paper and digital receipts of business expenses for the year.
+Locate, consolidate and record all paper and digital receipts of business expenses for the past year.

-Reconcile your accounts receivable to helps ensure your accounts are clean and auditable.
+Reconcile your accounts receivable to help ensure your accounts are clean and auditable.
 Review and clean up credits and debits to know what your customers owe.

 Do the same for accounts payable.
 Make sure you understand your obligations and reconcile variances.